boucadair/draft-cwbgp-energy-saving-management/draft-cwbgp-ivy-energy-saving-management.md

 ##  The "YANG Module Names" Registry

-   This document registers one module name in the 'YANG Module Names' registry, defined in {{!RFC6020}}.
+   This document requests IANA to register the following YANG module in the "YANG Module Names" registry {{!RFC6020}} within the "YANG Parameters" registry group.

 ~~~~
    name: ietf-energy-saving-management